 Performing biopsy where the sample of cells from the breast are removed for examination.

 Breast MRI, where magnet and radio waves are used to obtain inside images of the breast.

-The doctor from the Best Breast Cancer Hospital in Hyderabad decides the treatment depending on the general health of the patient, type of breast cancer, size, location, stage and where the cells are sensitive to hormones.
+The doctors from CARE Hospitals specialize in breast cancer treatment in Hyderabad and decide the treatment depending on the general health of the patient, type of breast cancer, size, location, stage and where the cells are sensitive to hormones.